lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   If present, DTag

   * MUST be set to the same value for all the SCHC F/R messages related to the same fragmented SCHC Packet,
-  * MUST be set to different values for SCHC F/R messages related to different SCHC Packets that are being fragmented under the same Rule ID and that may overlap during the fragmented transmission.
+  * MUST be set to different values for SCHC F/R messages related to different SCHC Packets that are being fragmented under the same Rule ID and the transmission of which may overlap.

-  A sequence counter that is incremented for each new fragmented SCHC Packet, counting from 0 to up to (2^T)-1 and wrapping back to 0 is RECOMMENDED for maximum traceability and replay avoidance.
+  A sequence counter that is incremented for each new fragmented SCHC Packet, counting from 0 to up to (2^T)-1 and wrapping back to 0 is RECOMMENDED for maximum traceability and avoidance of ambiguity.

 * W: The W field is optional.
 It is only present if windows are used.
   Its presence and size (called M, in bits) is defined by each SCHC F/R mode and each Profile for each Rule ID.